matjack9/my-dear-watson/README.md

 Navigate to the web address of your Node server, e.g. [http://localhost:3001](http://localhost:3001)

-## Tests

-TBD

 ## Future Improvements

 * Move away from alert error messages
-* Twitter handles saved in the database in same casing as on Twitter
+* Save Twitter handles in the database in same casing as on Twitter
 * Implement Twitter profile photos
-* Have charts always scale from 0-100
+* Have charts always scale 0-100
-* Ability to compare analyses between two users and not only between a user and averages
+* Develop ability to compare analyses between two twitter handles directly

 ## Credits